Nature-Based Mental Health Treatment: Horticultural Therapy for Anxiety & Depression

 Contact Mission Prep for Teen Nature Healing Programs

-When anxiety or depression makes everyday life feel overwhelming, talk therapy alone might not be enough.
+When anxiety or depression makes everyday life feel overwhelming, talk therapy might not be the right fit.
 At Mission Prep, we believe healing can also happen with hands in the soil, under open skies, and surrounded by living things that grow at their own pace.

 Our nature-based mental health programs for teens offer more than just outdoor time.
 They create a structured, evidence-based environment where therapeutic gardening becomes a path toward emotional regulation, self-trust, and calm.
 Whether your teen is struggling with mood disorders, stress, trauma, or emotional overwhelm, our horticultural therapy model offers a safe space to reconnect with nature, others, and themselves.